WOW

 How do you know if you are WOWing your Clients?

-Regularly introspect (individually and as a team) and seek timely feedback to gauge client satisfaction and areas for improvement.
+- Regularly introspect (individually and as a team) and seek timely feedback to gauge client satisfaction and areas for improvement.

-- Ask with intent and curiousity
+Section titled “When asking for Client feedback:”- Ask with intent and curiousity

-- Instead of asking, “Are you satisfied with our service?” ask, “How can we improve our service to better meet your needs?”
+- Frame questions that guide the client to provide insightful feedback.
+For example: Instead of asking, “Are you satisfied with our service?” ask, “How can we improve our service to better meet your needs?”.
+Instead of, “Did you like the recent update?” ask, “What features of the recent update do you feel worked best?
+What features do you feel need consistent improvement?”

 - Informal feedback

 - Gather feedback during daily or weekly calls.
 Sometimes this is verbal, sometimes non-verbal.
-Make sure your request is sincere, showing a true desire to understand and act on their feedback.
+Make sure your request is sincere; showing a true desire to understand and act on their feedback.

-- Consider the setting
+- Create the appropriate setting for feedback

 - Choose the a smaller and focused audience for feedback discussions to avoid putting the client on the spot or making the client uncomfortable.

-- Seek Support
+- Seek support

-“The single biggest problem in communication is the illusion that it has taken place”
+“The single biggest problem in communication is the illusion that it has taken place.”

 — George Bernard Shaw

-Create a site/app/product that aligns with the client’s 5Ws+1H:
+Section titled “Further (potentially repetitive!)
+Best Practices”Design and Deliver Create a site/app/product that aligns with the client’s 5Ws+1H:

 - What: Understand what features and functionalities the client desires.